Braves vs. Rockies Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Bryce Elder (4-1) for his 14th start of the season.
+- The Braves will send Charlie Morton (5-6) to the mound for his 14th start this season.

-- Elder will look to finish five or more innings for the 14th start in a row.
+- In 13 starts this season, Morton has lasted five or more innings 12 times, with an average of 5.8 innings per appearance.

-- He has finished four appearances without allowing an earned run in 13 chances this season.
+- He has two appearances with no earned runs allowed in 13 chances this season.

 |Opponent